-- Any legal notice to resident from the PHA shall be in writing delivered personally to the resident, or - If he or she is absent from his/her place of residence, a copy may be left with an adult member of the household and a copy sent through the mail addressed to the tenant, or - If no adult household member is available the notice may be served by affixing a copy in a conspicuous place on the property, and also by sending a copy through the mail, addressed to the tenant, and - Any legal notice the resident gives to the PHA shall be in writing and delivered to the area management office responsible for the development in which the dwelling unit is located.
+- Any legal notice to resident from the PHA shall be in writing delivered personally to the resident. - If resident is absent from their place of residence, a copy may be left with an adult member of the household and a copy sent through the mail addressed to the resident. - If no adult household member is available, the notice may be served by affixing a copy in a conspicuous place on the property, and also by sending a copy through the mail, addressed to the resident. - Any legal notice the resident gives to the PHA shall be in writing and delivered to the area management office responsible for the development in which the dwelling unit is located.